What Does Macro Headwinds Mean?

 Crypto can be sensitive to macro headwinds because Bitcoin, Ethereum, and altcoins often respond to changes in risk appetite and liquidity conditions.

-Crypto traders may use macro headwind as part of a broader market read, especially when it appears alongside weaker ETF flows, rising VIX, higher Treasury yields, a stronger U.S. dollar, or cautious market sentiment.
+Crypto traders may use a macro headwind as part of a broader market read, especially when it appears alongside weaker ETF flows, rising VIX, higher Treasury yields, a stronger U.S. dollar, or cautious market sentiment.

-Macro headwind is not a standalone signal
+Macro headwinds are not a standalone signal

 Example in a market update